fimbullinter/wotan/README.md

   - TSLint allows you to choose between `extends` and `rulesDirectory`.
 The rules directory of a package is an implementation detail and should not be part of the user's config.
   - ESLint handles configs and plugins quite different.
 In fact they tried to deprecate shareable configs in favor of plugins.
 - [x] Lazy loading of rules to reduce startup time.
-  - TSLint already does that
+  - TSLint already does that.
   - ESLint expects plugins to provide the rules as already loaded objects.
 That causes a lot of overhead if you only use a few rules of a big package.
 - [x] Caching of file system access and configuration.
 As the Cache is a DI service, API users can clear the cache when needed.
 - [x] Support for processors from the beginning.
 Enabling linting of *.vue files and many more.